 Just go to the StudioPress.com website, and browse the StudioPress Themes Click on each theme to learn more about them, including browsing sample websites and the cost.
 Once you’ve chosen a theme, follow the prompts to buy both the theme and the framework!
 Easy peasy.

 Done!
 Now, you’re ready to blog!

 Congrats on your beautiful new blog!
-I hope this information was helpful.
+I hope this information for how to start a blog was helpful.
 When you are done setting up your blog, I’d love to see it!
-And if you have any questions, feel free to contact me using the form below.
-I’d love to hear from you.
+And if you have any questions, feel free to contact me at email@example.com.
+I’d love to hear from you!

 Good luck! :-)